mfvianna/emtm/README.rst

     The entire project is still around 1000 lines of code.

 Stability
-    Unlikely mtm, emtm is an active project that aims to add a few extensions to the original project, while maintaining its compatibility and avoiding to disrupt the original mtm Stability as much as possible.
+    Unlikely mtm, emtm is an active project that aims to add a few extensions to the original project, while maintaining its compatibility and avoiding to disrupt the Stability as much as possible with just a few changes in the source code.

     emtm **WILL SUPPORT** the following extensions over mtm: